lasyavadapalli/AISCMM/src/NodeMCU/README.md

 ![The home page image is not found](https://github.com/cw-rashmi/AISCMM/blob/master/src/NodeMCU/pics/9.jpg)

+### Include DallasTemperature and OneWire packages.

+* Download the DallasTemperature-3.8.0.zip and OneWire-2.3.3.zip from the AISCMM/src/NodeMCU from github.
+* In the Adruino IDE, traverse to Sketch>Include Library>Add .ZIP Library, browse to the location of the zip files and click okay.

-* Upload the program to NodeMCU and check the output on the Serial Monitor
+### Upload the program to NodeMCU and check the output on the Serial Monitor

+* to upload the program first click the verify button below the menu bar and the click the upload button to upload the code to NodeMCU.
+* after 100% upload of the program the output can be monitored on the serial monitor.

 ### Connecting Temperature Sensor to the Node MCU